Harshithapalnati/sql-helper/README.md

 This system can be useful for:

 - Business analysts
-- Managers
 - Non-technical users
 - Beginners learning SQL concepts
 - Anyone who wants quick insights from data without coding

 ---